Thinkwise/docs/docs/sf/tasks.md

 4. Optional - The user has to wait (option 1) but has the possibility to continue the action in the background (option 3).<sup>1</sup> Reports executed in the background could be monitored in a new “Async action” dialog.

 For Web, this means that the long-term actions no longer cause a request timeout from IIS.
 (Default after 90 seconds)

+The display parameter can be used to distinguish between multiple instances of a task in the async action dialog.

 ### Atomic transaction